-After a busy and productive week, you get an urgent call from a customer on Friday afternoon.
+An all-too-common situation in the manufacturing industry: after a busy and productive week, you get an urgent call from a customer on Friday afternoon.
 They have a rush job and need it finished by Monday morning.
-The manufacturing facility operates over the weekend, but you want to add an additional shift to fulfill the deadline, which is quickly done with a few phone calls.
+The manufacturing facility operates over the weekend, but you want to add an additional shift to fulfill the deadline, which a few phone calls can achieve.

 A machine part breaks and functions grinds to a screeching halt.
-The job is seriously delayed and the customer is unhappy.
+There are seriously delays and the customer is unhappy.
 And the manufacturing company is now left asking, “What happened, and how can we do better next time?”

 The Internet of Things is promising to make these kinds of scenarios obsolete.
 In the situation above, that part would never have broken because a few weeks prior, sensors would have alerted staff that it needed replacement.

 It would have been quickly ordered and replaced during off-peak hours, and downtime completely avoided.
 The result?
 The rush job would have continued on schedule and the customer would have been thrilled, maybe even awarding the company additional work in the near future.